sergi-mg/Monte-Carlo-Molecular-Modelling/README.md

 After that, the **MC_simulation.f90** code is used to simulate the system:
 - Inputs: L, T, NMCS (# of Monte Carlo steps), NMEAS (every how many steps E and M are saved, and random_seed), file_name (containing the initial spin configuration)
-- Outputs: File containining the E and M per particle time series
+- Outputs: File containining the $E$ and $M$ per particle time series

 More detailed information about how to compile and execute them can be found in the codes as a comment.